 You should educate your customers before and also after a sale.
 Your marketing team has found a lead.
 And the more a lead learns about your product and sees its value, the more likely it will convert into an activated customer.

-As a CSM, you need to educate your customers post-sales.
+As a Customer Success Manager, you need to educate your customers post-sales.
 And this includes educating them about how to use the product.
 This helps them get the most value out of your product.

 Why is customer education important?